-- (a) is the proceeds of a prescribed offence, or equivalent to the full value or part of the value of such proceeds, or - (b) constitutes the instrumentalities of such offence;

-43.B.
-Any restraint, charging or confiscation order issued, in accordance with the provisions of this law, by a Court of the Republic of Cyprus following an application by the Attorney-General, which relates to property situated in a member state, is transmitted by the Unit for execution and/or service directly of the provisions of this law.
+- (a) is the proceeds of a prescribed offence, or equivalent to the full value or part of the value of such proceeds, or - (b) constitutes the instrumentalities of such offence, or - (c) is subject to confiscation in accordance with the extended powers of confiscation provided for by the law of the issuing State; - 43.B.
+Any restraint, charging or confiscation order issued, in accordance with the provisions of this law, by a Court of the Republic of Cyprus following an application by the Attorney-General, which relates to property situated in a member state, is transmitted by the Unit for execution and/or service directly to the competent authorities of the said member state, accompanied by the certificate approved and signed by the Court which issued the said order.

-Transmission to a member state of an order issued on the basis to the competent authorities of the said member state, accompanied by the certificate approved and signed by the Court which issued the said order.
+Transmission to a member state of an order issued on the basis of the provisions of this law.